 So this is a very good situation, when subdirectory and subdomain has no relevance in SEO sense.
 We can arrange them semantically and forget to consider strange optimization rules you can find on the world wide web.
 Therefore i think sub-domains should be used to satisfy the following:

 - Separating of Responsibility.
-E.g simon.zambrovski.org domain is part of zambrovski.org family's domain.
-So when Simon does the administration for his subdomain, maybe his Grandpa does it for the zambrovski.org
+E.g alexander.holbreich.org domain is part of holbreich.org family’s domain.
+So when Alexander does the administration for his subdomain, maybe his Grandpa does it for the holbreich.org

 - Separating of Subject.
 Subject must be in some own hierarchy.
 So e.g. Google.com of cause owns their product adsense.google.com witch is good example of separation Subjects.